No, I'm not talking about npm v7! 🙀

 And what do we know about Kat?
-Well, was working for npm some time ago, and was a member of the team who released the major improvements to npm v6 after the Yarn 🧶 release.
+Well, they were working for npm some time ago, and were a member of the team who released the major improvements to npm v6 after the Yarn 🧶 release.
 So, Kat knows about caching and how to improve the package system.

 Yarn was a rough competitor in that time, 🥵 many of us switched to yarn and now we're back into npm.

 Kat works for Microsoft's NuGet nowadays.

 Rust 🦀 is a powerful language: thread-safe and memory safe without using a garbage collector.
 We can expect better speed than that of a statically typed language with a performance similar to C++.

 node_modules folder using a similar approach to

 You can use this in wrapper shell too:

 Kat Marchán 🍑🍑🍑@zkat__Kudos to @felipesere for a nice hello world. 👏👏😩23:35 PM - 30 Jul 2020